OneSila/onekeyr.ing/docs/graphql/users and multi tenancy.md

 # Users and Multitenancy

-The OneSila platform is based on a single database, single schema approach with shared models.
+The OnekeyrIng platform is based on a single database, single schema approach with shared models.
 These shared models, all have a field company called `multi_tenant_company`.

 This means that all data needs to be assigned to a given multi_tenant_company.
 If you would skip